ChienDuong/roboticfd/README.md

 ```

 Note:
- - If you dont want to install to the system `/opt/ros`, you can download the package from any resources (example github) -> put in the `src` folder -> catkin_make to use this package
+ - If you don't want to install to the system `/opt/ros`, you can download the package from any resources (example GitHub) -> put it in the `src` folder -> catkin_make to use this package

 -  If you are using ubuntu 16.04 -> change `melodic` to `kinetic`